 Purpose.
-The purpose of the OIP is to promote the interests of the Company and its subsidiaries and its stockholders by (i) attracting and retaining directors, executive officers, employees and consultants of outstanding ability; (ii) motivating such individuals by means of performance-related incentives to achieve the longer-range performance goals of the Company and its subsidiaries; and (iii) enabling such individuals to participate in the long-term growth and financial success of the Company.
+The purpose of the Amended Plan is to promote the interests of the Company and its subsidiaries and its stockholders by (i) attracting and retaining directors, executive officers, employees and consultants of outstanding ability; (ii) motivating such individuals by means of performance-related incentives to achieve the longer-range performance goals of the Company and its subsidiaries; and (iii) enabling such individuals to participate in the long-term growth and financial success of the Company.

 Administration.
-The Board of Directors, and unless otherwise determined by our Board, our Compensation Committee of the Board, have the power and authority to administer the OIP (the "Administrator").
-The Administrator has the authority to (i) determine the type or types of awards to be granted to each participant; (ii) select the participants to whom awards may from time to time be granted; (iii) determine all matters and questions related to the termination of service of a participant with respect to any award granted to him or her; (iv) determine the number of awards to be granted and the number of shares to which an award will relate; (v) approve forms of agreement for use under the OIP; (vi) determine the terms and conditions of any awards; (vii) prescribe, amend and rescind rules and regulations relating to the OIP; (viii) determine whether, to what extent, and pursuant to what circumstances an award may be settled in, or the exercise or purchase price of an award may be paid in, cash, stock, other awards, or other property, or an award may be canceled, forfeited or surrendered; (ix) suspend or accelerate the vesting of any award granted under the OIP or waive the forfeiture restrictions or any other restriction or limitation regarding any awards or the shares of stock relating thereto; (x) construe and interpret the terms of the OIP and awards granted pursuant to the OIP; and (xi) make all other decisions and determinations that may be required pursuant to the OIP or as it deems necessary or advisable to administer the OIP.
+The Board of Directors, and unless otherwise determined by our Board, our Compensation Committee of the Board, have the power and authority to administer the Amended Plan (the "Administrator").
+The Administrator has the authority to (i) determine the type or types of awards to be granted to each participant; (ii) select the participants to whom awards may from time to time be granted; (iii) determine all matters and questions related to the termination of service of a participant with respect to any award granted to him or her; (iv) determine the number of awards to be granted and the number of shares to which an award will relate; (v) approve forms of agreement for use under the Amended Plan; (vi) determine the terms and conditions of any awards; (vii) prescribe, amend and rescind rules and regulations relating to the Amended Plan; (viii) determine whether, to what extent, and pursuant to what circumstances an award may be settled in, or the exercise or purchase price of an award may be paid in, cash, stock, other awards, or other property, or an award may be canceled, forfeited or surrendered; (ix) suspend or accelerate the vesting of any award granted under the Amended Plan and awards granted pursuant to the Amended Plan; and (xi) make all other decisions and determinations that may be required pursuant to the Amended Plan; or as it deems necessary or advisable to administer the Amended Plan.

 Eligibility.
-Employees, non-employee directors, and consultants of the Company and its subsidiaries are eligible to participate in the OIP.
-Incentive stock options may be granted under the OIP only to employees of our company and its subsidiaries.
-Employees, directors and consultants of our company and its affiliates are eligible to receive all other types of awards under the OIP.
+Employees, non-employee directors, and consultants of the Company and its subsidiaries are eligible to participate in the Amended Plan.
+Incentive stock options may be granted under the Amended Plan only to employees of our company and its subsidiaries.
+Employees, directors and consultants of our company and its affiliates are eligible to receive all other types of awards under the Amended Plan.

 Awards.
-Awards under the OIP may be made in the form of performance awards, restricted stock, restricted stock units, stock options, which may be either incentive stock options or non-qualified stock options, stock appreciation rights, other stock-based awards and dividend equivalents.
+Awards under the Amended Plan may be made in the form of performance awards, restricted stock, restricted stock units, stock options, which may be either incentive stock options or non-qualified stock options, stock appreciation rights, other stock-based awards and dividend equivalents.
 Awards are generally non-transferable.

-Shares Subject to the OIP.
-Subject to adjustment in connection with the payment of a stock dividend, a stock split or subdivision or combination of the shares of common stock, or a reorganization or reclassification of the Company's common stock, the aggregate number of shares of common stock which may be issued pursuant to awards under the OIP is 2,400,000.
-The 2,400,000 share limit also applies to the total number of incentive stock options which may be awarded pursuant to the terms of the OIP.
+Shares Subject to the Amended Plan.
+Subject to adjustment in connection with the payment of a stock dividend, a stock split or subdivision or combination of the shares of common stock, or a reorganization or reclassification of the Company's common stock, the aggregate number of shares of common stock which may be issued pursuant to awards under the Amended Plan is 470,000.
+The 470,000 share limit also applies to the total number of incentive stock options which may be awarded pursuant to the terms of the Amended Plan.